-The pain arthritis brings depends upon the disease type This can vary and affects the symptoms that you have and treatment offered.
+The pain and swelling arthritis bring depends upon the disease type This can vary depending upon the symptoms that you have and the treatment offered causing painful joints

-Both arthritis types it can lead to joint deformity, pain, stiffness and sometimes swelling.
+Many arthritis types can lead to joint deformity, stiffness, pain and swelling.

-Physiotherapy treatments may include manual therapy, exercises rehabilitation, acupuncture, TENS and lifestyle advice to reduce the disease pain.
+Physiotherapy treatments may include manual therapy, exercise rehabilitation, acupuncture, TENS and lifestyle advice to reduce the disease pain.

-Osteoarthritis is the most common arthritis in the UK and it causes the joints to become painful and stiff, normally developing over time and can affect different joints, most frequently seen in the hands, hips, feet and spine.
-Osteoarthritis is normally associated with the aging process but it can occur earlier in some individuals.
-There are some inherited and lifestyle factors which can affect how early or late that you may develop the symptoms
+Osteoarthritis, degenerative joint disease is the most common arthritis in the UK and affects over a million people, caused by wear and tear.
+Osteo causes discomfort and your joints to become painful and stiff, normally developing over time and can affect different joints, most frequently seen in the hands, hips, feet and spine.
+Osteoarthritis is normally associated with the ageing process but it can occur earlier in some individuals.
+There are some inherited and lifestyle factors that can affect how early or late you may develop the symptoms